Abidin Daver: Biography

 He is the son of Ali Vahyi Bey and Fatma Revan.
 He joined Galatasaray Sports Club in 1908 and became a member.

 Daver started his education at Soğukçeşme Military Middle School and completed Mekteb-i Sultani in 1917.
 Daver continued his studies at the Sanayi-i Nefise Mektebi and began to write articles for various newspapers.
-After 1908, he became a journalist and became a columnist in Tasvir-i Efkar, then Yeni Gün, Tercüman-ı Hakikat, İkdam and a columnist in the newspaper Cumhuriyet.
+After 1908, he became a journalist and became a columnist in Tasvîr-i Efkâr, then Yeni Gün, Tercüman-ı Hakikat, İkdam and a columnist in the newspaper Cumhuriyet.

 Daver, who was among the founding line-up of Galatasaray SK, was the president of the club between 1929-1930.
+After the attack on the Turkish cemetery in Razgrad, he dedicated a column related to the event.
 Between 1939 and 1943 Daver, who served in the Turkish Grand National Assembly as an MP for the term, is also known as a civilian admiral for his contributions to Turkish maritime affairs.
 After his death on 8 February, 1954, his name was given to a constitution of Denizcilik Bankası.